Timeline of the History of Women in the WA Police Force

 |1976|| It is recognised that the growth of various public welfare agencies has made some traditional work of the Women Police Office redundant.

-A reform process leads to the amalgamation of women police into general policing and into specialised branches of WA Police.
+A reform process leads to the amalgamation of women police into general policing and into specialised branches of the WA Police Force.
 Female officers go into uniform and the restriction on married women is officially removed.

 Helen Ann Cruthers (now Ann Dawson) is awarded dux of her school, making her the first female to achieve such honour.